kiritigowda/MIVisionX-Inference-Tutorial/README.md

-# MIVisionX Live Image Classification
+# MIVisionX Image Classification Using Pre-Trained Neural Net Models

 This application is a shell to run know CNN image classifiers on live or pre-recorded video streams.